Mark Grew: Port Vale

-In June 1986, he joined Third Division Port Vale; aged 28 years old, he was looking for first team football.
+In June 1986, he joined Third Division Port Vale; aged 28 years old, he was looking for first-team football.
 His debut for the club came in a 2–2 draw against Middlesbrough at Victoria Park, who were at the time close to folding.
 After he sustained an injury in the game, he suffered from damaged knee ligaments for much of the 1986–87 season.
-However Alex Williams retired from back injury in September 1987.
+However, Alex Williams retired from back injury in September 1987.
 As Grew took the #1 jersey he never looked back and played fifty games in 1987–88.

 Grew was then voted the club's Player of the Year for his performances over his 49 games in 1988–89.
-He played both legs of Vale's play-off Final victory over Bristol Rovers, conceding just the one goal.
+He played both legs of Vale's play-off final victory over Bristol Rovers, conceding just the one goal.
 He played 51 games in 1989–90, as Vale retained their Second Division status.
+On 31 March 1990, he saved penalties from both Julian Dicks and Jimmy Quinn to secure a 2–2 draw with West Ham United at the Boleyn Ground.
 However, he lost his place to Trevor Wood in August 1990.
-In October, he went on to enjoy a successful two-month loan spell with league rivals Blackburn Rovers, who had Terry Gennoe injured and Darren Collier out of form, playing thirteen league games.
-He won his first team spot back at Vale in February 1991, and played fourteen games for the "Valiants" in 1990–91.
-He became the club's Player of the Year once more in 1992 for his ever-presence in the 53 game 1991–92 season.
+In October, he went on to enjoy a successful two-month loan spell with league rivals Blackburn Rovers, who had Terry Gennoe injured and Darren Collier out of form, playing 13 league games.
+He won his first-team spot back at Vale in February 1991 and played 14 games for the "Valiants" in 1990–91.
+He became the club's Player of the Year in 1992 for his ever-presence in the 53 game 1991–92 season.
 However, he left on a free transfer for Cardiff City in May 1992.

 Later career

-He was between the posts for Cardiff City when they beat Manchester City 1–0 in the FA Cup Fourth Round on 29 January 1994.
+He was between the posts for Cardiff City when they beat Manchester City 1–0 in the FA Cup Fourth round on 29 January 1994.
 He became an "instant hero" with the Cardiff supporters after saving a penalty from Keith Curle.
 He joined non-League side Hednesford Town in 1994 after leaving Cardiff and made one appearance during the 1994–95 season.

 Style of play

-He was a shot-stopping goalkeeper, who mostly remained on his line and relied on his defenders to deal with crosses.
+He was a shot-stopping goalkeeper who mostly remained on his line and relied on his defenders to deal with crosses.